Q&A: The badger cull

 A: There is a vaccine for badgers - the BCG jab, which has been used by a number of wildlife and conservation bodies in England, including the Gloucestershire Wildlife Trust, the RSPB, the Wildfowl and Wetlands Trust and the National Trust.

-Badger vaccination is also underway in Wales, and there are plans to introduce it in Northern Ireland.
+Badger vaccination is underway in Wales and the Republic of Ireland, and there are plans to introduce it in Northern Ireland.

 Cattle can also be vaccinated with the BCG vaccine.
 Vaccination of cattle against TB is currently prohibited by EU legislation, mainly because BCG vaccination of cattle can interfere with the tuberculin skin test, the main diagnostic test for TB.